 What snacks are popular in the Congo?

-Minkati (cassava doughnuts), peanuts, fruit, caterpillars, and flying ants.
+Mikate (cassava doughnuts), peanuts, fruit, caterpillars, and flying ants.

 What is a typical breakfast, lunch, and dinner in DR Congo?